Drq13112/ROS2_YOLO_TensorRT/README.md

 # YOLOv11 ROS 2 Node (Humble)

-This repository provides a ROS 2 Humble integration of YOLOv11, based on the original project [TensorRT-YOLO](https://github.com/laugh12321/TensorRT-YOLO).
-It wraps the detector in a ROS 2 node, enabling real-time inference through TensorRT acceleration.
+This repository provides a ROS 2 Humble integration of YOLOv11, for instantance Segmentation using Basler cameras and TensorRT acceleration.
+It includes camera drivers, segmentation nodes, and a metrics/logging node for performance analysis and visualization.

 ## 📌 Origin

 This work is derived from the original repository by `laugh12321`:
 ➡️ https://github.com/laugh12321/TensorRT-YOLO/tree/main

-The original code was adapted to work as a ROS 2 node, allowing easy integration into robotic systems and ROS 2-based pipelines.
+The original code was adapted as a library so that a ROS 2 node could be easily created, allowing for seamless integration into robotic systems and ROS 2-based pipelines.
+The TensorRT-YOLO library is used by the `segment_node_3P` nodes to perform instance segmentation on images captured by Basler cameras.
+Therefore you can use it as a standalone script to run inference on images from a directory or from a camera.

-## ⚙️ Functionality

-This repository implements a modular architecture for instance segmentation in ROS2, using Basler cameras (Pylon), TensorRT-accelerated inference nodes, and a metrics/logging node.

 ##  General Architecture

 The system is composed of the following main nodes: